North Baton Rouge emergency room groundbreaking set for Tuesday

 BATON ROUGE – Our Lady of the Lake will host a groundbreaking ceremony on a new emergency room in Baton Rouge Tuesday.

 The groundbreaking ceremony will take place Tuesday, Jan.
-31 at from 9 to 10 a.m. at the LSU Health Baton Rouge North Clinic on Airline Highway.
+31 from 9 to 10 a.m. at the LSU Health Baton Rouge North Clinic on Airline Highway.

 Hospital officials say the new emergency room will close a gap in emergency healthcare services and will bring lifesaving treatment closer to residents in North Baton Rouge.